 Start with easy commands like sit, stay, or paw.
 Reward quickly for each successful attempt.
 Once your dog is confident demonstrating these commands, you can start to apply them to new situations.

-For example, using the sit command when guest come over will be challenging for excited dogs, but it will help to keep them calm and prevent behaviours like jumping.
+For example, using the sit command when guests come over will be challenging for excited dogs, but it will help to keep them calm and prevent behaviours like jumping.
 In time, that behaviour will become second nature, and your dog will start new interactions with this action.

 Make sure that you continue to praise for this behaviour well after it is learned.
-A simple good dog, or a pat on the head will let them know that they are doing the right thing.
+A simple good dog or a pat on the head will let them know that they are doing the right thing.

 To make treat training fun, you have to have fun treats.
 Find your dog's favourite in The Best Training Treats for Dogs.

 Teaching your dog to walk beside or at least very close will give you more control over your dogs safety.
 This is called loose-leash walking.

 Whether you are at a dog park, on a walk, or in a pet store, you can keep your dog safer if they are close to you and paying attention to your movement.

 Directing them by not letting them lead is a great way to teach this.
 Force-free training methods for loose-leash walking use both positive reinforcement and negative punishment.